-CO Number CO Statement Knowledge Level CO1 Learn to trade in stock exchange being an individual and institutional investors K2 CO2 Comprehend the stock exchange regulatory framework for capital restructuring K3, K CO3 Recognize the listing of securities of an organization K2 CO4 Follow the securities contract regulation act for capitalization of resources K3, K4 CO5 Unfold internet stock trading for the promotion of e-commerce K3, K4
+CO Number CO Statement Knowledge Level CO1 Learn to trade in stock exchange being an individual and institutional investors K2 CO2 Comprehend the stock exchange regulatory framework for capital restructuring.
+K3, K4 CO3 Recognize the listing of securities of an organization K2 CO4 Apply the concept of portfolio management for the better investment.
+K3,K4 CO5 Unfold internet stock trading for the promotion of e-commerce K3, K4